“I can’t believe an agency sent someone to this.”

 - Product Development and Delivery Channels

 As you can see, it takes much more than just a little marketing knowledge to complete and pass this exam.
 It isn’t easy, but 100 percent worth it.
+On December 19, 2019, I took the test and became certified.

 Another Valuable Thing About ABA Bank Marketing School